 An age-old problem is the cat ripping up the carpets on the floor or stairs, leaving unsightly patches.

 The answer is to have plenty of other items around that the cat can scratch.
-Remember that your ‘official’ scratching post might be made of carpet, and this is confusing your cat, who thinks that any carpet is fair game.
+Remember that your ‘official’ scratching post might be made of carpet, and this is confusing your cat, who will then think that any carpet is fair game.

-Other options include covering a particular carpeted area with a thick plastic covering and securing it with nails if needed; or eradicating a particular odour if it’s attracting your cat, by cleaning it thoroughly with an enzyme-based cleaner.
+Other options include covering a particular carpeted area with a thick plastic covering and securing it with nails if needed; or eradicating a particular odour that may be attracting your cat, by cleaning the area thoroughly with an enzyme-based cleaner.